polkadot-developers/polkadot-docs/develop/toolkit/blockchain/spawn-testing-chain.md

         - `<networkConfig>` - a file that declares the desired network to be spawned in `.toml` or `.json` format.
 For further information, check out the [Configuration Files](#configuration-files) section

     !!! warning
         For the `spawn` command to work on macOS, users need to be aware that the Polkadot binary is currently not compatible with macOS.
-As a result, macOS users will need to clone the [Polkadot repository](https://github.com/paritytech/polkadot-sdk){target=_blank}, build Polkadot binary, and manually add it to their PATH.
+As a result, macOS users will need to clone the [Polkadot repository](https://github.com/paritytech/polkadot-sdk){target=_blank}, build the Polkadot binary, and manually add it to their PATH.

 ??? interface "`test` - run test on the network spawned"